 3. For easy-thinking exercises like scales, a backing track simply makes it more fun, but for a lot of the exercises it adds a level of difficulty.
 Ever learn a tune really well at home, and then stumble at the rehearsal?
 It’s simply because playing and listening to others at the same time isn’t as easy as listening only to yourself.
 A backing track is a safe, private halfway step, a way for you to confirm that you really do know the position shifts etc. Think of it as tough love!

 The videos average somewhere between thirty minutes to an hour – it takes that long to do a pattern in all keys, sometimes in all positions, at maybe five different tempos.
-My routine is to pick a few for my practice session, and rotate ’em – finish one tempo, then switch to another video.
-The VLC player will continue where you left off, but you could also just take note of what page you were on (VLC also conveniently lets you assign a hotkey to “Very short backwards jump” (I use “B”), making it easy to bounce back a few bars when a passage needs another attempt).
+If you want to work on a few exercises at once – finish one tempo, then switch to another video – the VLC player will continue where you left off (VLC also conveniently lets you assign a hotkey to “Very short backwards jump” (I use “B”), making it easy to bounce back a few bars when a passage needs another attempt).

-So, get to work (me too!), enjoy yourself, and please feel free to drop me a line when you’re taking a break.
+So, have fun digging in, and please feel free to drop me a line when you’re taking a break.